growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 ## Create new page

-GROWI is a system for creating wiki pages.

-Let's start with creating a new page.
+Click the “New” button at the top right of the screen to display the page creation dialog.

 ![create](./images/create.png)

-Click the “New” button
-at the top right of the screen to display the page creation modal.
+Enter "tutorial" in the middle box.

 ![create](./images/create_page1.png)

-There are multiple buttons.
-Enter the tutorial and page name in the image position.

-Click the create button.
+Click the Create button.

 ![create](./images/create_page2.png)

-Moves to the page edit screen.
+You will now be moved to the Edit Page screen.

-Copy the contents of the following markdown description and paste it into the GROWI editing screen.
+Copy the following Markdown code and paste it into the editing box.

 ```
 # First page